nbbrd/picocsv/README.md

 [![Download](https://img.shields.io/github/release/nbbrd/picocsv.svg)](https://github.com/nbbrd/picocsv/releases/latest)

-This Java library provides a reader and a writer for CSV content.
+This Java library handles CSV content.
+While directly usable, it is designed to be the core foundation of other libraries.

 Key points:
 - lightweight library with no dependency